SoumilMalik24/40-Days-DL-MLOps/README.md

 - Implemented a Simple RNN for sentiment analysis on IMDB dataset.
 - Compared sequence learning with previous CNN-based architectures.
 - Achieved ~83–85% accuracy after 10 epochs.

+## Day 17 - LSTM & GRU

+- Understood how LSTMs and GRUs overcome RNN’s vanishing gradient problem.
+- Implemented and compared LSTM and GRU models on IMDB sentiment analysis.
+- LSTM captured long-term dependencies better; GRU trained faster with similar accuracy.
+- Achieved ~88–89% accuracy with LSTM and ~87–88% with GRU.